Docosahexaenoic acid: Mammals

 In humans, DHA is either obtained from the diet or may be converted in small amounts from eicosapentaenoic acid (EPA, 20:5, ω-3).
-With the identification of FADS2 as a human Δ4-desaturase in 2015, it is now known that humans follow the same synthesis pathway as aerobic eukaryotes, involving Δ5-elongation to DPA and Δ4-desaturation to DHA.
-The route from alpha-linolenic acid is ineffective, converting only about 0.05% of ALA into DHA.
+With the identification of FADS2 as a human Δ4-desaturase in 2015, it is now known that humans follow the same synthesis pathway as other aerobic eukaryotes, involving Δ5-elongation to DPA and Δ4-desaturation to DHA.
+DHA is not an essential fatty acid as it can metabolized to some extent from its dietary essential precursor α-Linolenic acid.
+The route from α-Linolenic acid is ineffective, converting only about 0.05% of ALA into DHA.

 A "Sprecher's shunt" hypothesis, proposed in 1991, postulates that EPA is twice elongated to 24:5 ω-3, then desaturated to 24:6 ω-3 (via delta 6 desaturase) in the mitochondria, then shortened to DHA (22:6 ω-3) via beta oxidation in the peroxisome.
 The hypothesis was accepted in the absence of an identified Δ4-desaturase in mammals prior to 2015.
 The shunt model does not match clinical data, specifically that patients with beta oxidation defects do not display issues in DHA synthesis.
 With the identification of a Δ4-desaturase, it is considered outdated.